vrokad/build-guide/topic/k2c-qli-build-ga/build_with_firmware.rst

    * - Qualcomm_Linux.SPF.1.0|AMSS|Standard|OEM|QIMPSDK
      - ``git clone -b <firmware release tag> --depth 1 https://qpm-git.qualcomm.com/home2/git/qualcomm/qualcomm-linux-spf-1-0_amss_standard_oem_qimpsdk.git``
      - ``qualcomm-linux-spf-1-0_amss_standard_oem_qimpsdk``

-.. note:: Commands in the following sections are based on the binary and source for firmware images without modem and GPS (see the command in :ref:`Mapping firmware distributions to git repositories <Mapping_firmware_table>`).
-Hence, ``qualcomm-linux-spf-1-0_ap_standard_oem_nm-qimpsdk`` is used.
-If you use any other distribution, then update the directory accordingly.

 The **Git command** column (in the :ref:`Mapping firmware distributions to git repositories <Mapping_firmware_table>` table) provides information about the git repositories that contain the firmware sources.
 Qualcomm servers host these repositories.
 Clone the appropriate repositories based on your access profile and use case.